-One method of determining the effectiveness of an A/B test platform is to perform an A/A test.
+One method of determining the credibility of an A/B test platform is to perform an A/A test.
 This means that you create two or more identical variations and run an A/B test to see how the platform handles the variations.
 Successful results should show that both variations yield very similar results.
+With an A/A test you can verify:

 Conducting an A/A Test